1. Who we are

 - details of your purchases with or through us;

-- photos and videos you have uploaded on our web and mobile platforms and applications;
+- photos and videos you have uploaded using our Digital Services;

 - information about your preferences in connection with our website and App, for the purposes of enhancing and personalising your experience;

-- information when you "share this" product review via Facebook, Twitter, GooglePlus and other social media channels.
+- information when you "share this" product review via Facebook, Twitter, LinkedIn, Instagram, Pinterest, Reddit and any other social media channels.

 4. Why do we ask for this information?

-When you place an order online, through our App, or through our contact centre, we need your contact and payment information to enable us to take payment and fulfil your order.
+When you place an order through our Digital Services, or through our contact centre, we need your contact and payment information to enable us to take payment and fulfil your order.
 We also request your contact information and need your payment information when you shop offline with us through our trade counters.
 You can browse our website without providing us with any of this information.
-When you want to place an order via the website, we ask you to login or register so you can open a customer profile and upload and save images, save your browsing information and your preferences and retrieve them from any of your devices.
+You can also shop at our trade counters without providing any contact information or, if using cash, payment information.
+When you want to place an order via our Digital Services, we ask you to login or register so you can open a customer profile and upload and save images, save your browsing information and your preferences and retrieve them from any of your devices.

-You may also provide us with personal information via our forums, product questions and reviews, survey responses or competition entries.
+You may also provide us with personal information via our forums, product questions and reviews, survey responses and competition entries.

-We will ask for or collect your information when you use our trade counters or our customer support services, including telephone support and instant messaging.
+We will ask for or collect your information when you use our trade counters (if you have an account with us) and our customer support services, including telephone support and instant messaging.